uidaholib/spec-lumber/_posts/2021/2021-07-01-aaron-r-gould.md

 {% include feature/image.html objectid="lumber1377" %}

-This special and insightful collection can be accessed by contacting the University of Idaho Library [Special Collections and Archives Department](https://www.lib.uidaho.edu/special-collections/)
+This special and insightful collection can be accessed by contacting the University of Idaho Library [Special Collections and Archives Department](https://www.lib.uidaho.edu/special-collections/).

 # Sources

-[Aaron G. Gould papers](https://archiveswest.orbiscascade.org/ark:80444/xv48229), MG 332, Special Collections and Archives, University of Idaho Library, Moscow, Idaho.
+[Aaron R. Gould papers](https://archiveswest.orbiscascade.org/ark:80444/xv48229), MG 332, Special Collections and Archives, University of Idaho Library, Moscow, Idaho.

 [*Timeberwolves: The Story of the 104th Infantry Division*](http://www.lonesentry.com/gi_stories_booklets/104thinfantry/#:~:text=%22Timberwolves%3A%20The%20Story%20of%20the,of%20a%20series%20of%20G.I.).
 (1944-1945).
 Stars & Stripes.